SirAlfy/EdgeAutoDocs/README.md

 After installation you are able to run the socket.
 I would recommend doing this in a screen

-`Screen -S PhpSocket`
+`screen -S PhpSocket`

 followed by running the socket.
-Node for edge nodes Datacenter for the DataCenter.
+Node for edge nodes and Datacenter for the DataCenter.

 `php nodeSocket.php` or `php datacenterSocket.php`